HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Related Work

-Moreover, flow information is important for enabling robots to move in a manner that conforms to the motion patterns of surrounding pedestrians~\cite{zhu2023clifflhmp}.
-Previous approaches have leveraged pedestrian group formations, a simple form of crowd flow.
-Wang et al.~\cite{wang2022group} and Katyal et al.~\cite{katyal2022group} considered groups in their cost terms in an MPC and RL-based framework respectively.
-However, these methods optimized goal reaching while avoiding group intrusions, without explicitly considering integrating the underlying crowd flow.
-Swaminathan et al.~\cite{swaminathan2018down} incorporated learned place-specific motion patterns into trajectory planning by updating the cost function of an RRT\textsuperscript{*} planner.
-A limitation is that the motion patterns used are computed offline, which makes them difficult to adapt in real time as human flow changes~\cite{zhu2025fast}.
+Moreover, human flow is important for robots to conform to surrounding motion patterns~\cite{zhu2026nemomap}.
+Previous approaches have leveraged pedestrian group formations, a simple form of crowd flow. \textcite{wang2022group} and \textcite{katyal2022group} considered groups in their cost terms in MPC- and RL-based frameworks respectively.
+However, these methods optimized goal reaching while avoiding group intrusions, without explicitly considering the integration of underlying crowd flow. \textcite{swaminathan2018down} incorporated learned site-specific motion patterns into an RRT\textsuperscript{*} planner, but these patterns are computed offline, making real-time adaptation difficult.~\cite{zhu2025fast}.

 Recent work leverages online observations of pedestrians to guide navigation.
 Liao et al.~\cite{liao2025following} propose a people-as-planners framework that selects a human leader via rule-based evaluation.
-But relying on a single leader and rule-based selection limited generalization under diverse real-world scenarios.
-In this work, we bridge the gap by focusing on \emph{crowd flow alignment} and learning a socially aware follow point with a high-level RL policy, enabling safe and efficient navigation in dense human environments.
+But relying on a single leader and rule-based selection limits generalization to diverse real-world scenarios.
+In this work, we bridge this gap by focusing on \emph{crowd flow alignment} and learning a socially aware follow point with a high-level RL policy, enabling safe and efficient navigation in dense human environments.